k8snetworkplumbingwg/multus-cni/docs/thick-plugin.md

     }
 ```
 #### Example 2 (Configure Master CNI):
 In this case you can define your primary CNI conffile as ```multusMasterCNI``` as present in the ```multusAutoconfigDir```.
 This is helpful when you have multiple CNIs and in same usecases or race conditions, multus selects the unintended CNI as primary CNIs.
 In this case similar to option 1 all other configurations are automatically created but primary CNI remains fixed.
-Below example configures vpc cni (10-aws.conflist) as primary CNI, you can change it to your primary CNI conf such as calico, flannel etc.
+Below example configures the 10-cloudprovider.conflist as primary CNI, you can change it to your primary CNI conf file such as calico, flannel, vpc cni etc.

 ```json
 {